jaccurate-cmd/gamefish/README.md

 It ain't done yet, but it's got some gems already.
 Take a peek.

-If you like what you see then remember: it's all MIT, just pinky promise to let us know you used it.
+If you like what you see then remember: it's all MIT licensed.
+And we do like hearing that you used it.

 # Game Fish

 ### What?

-A series of kits, including the "base" kit that has a ton of great utilities.
+It'll be a series of "kits" with a base library that already has a ton of great utilities.

 A "kit" lets you drop something in your project and get started with a type of game right away.